oVEMP Testing

 Setting up the Eclipse

 The Eclipse comes with pre-programmed protocols so the system is ready to use immediately.
-Protocols can be created or modified easily to fit your clinical needs.
-Consult the Eclipse Additional Information manual to learn how to create or modify a protocol.
+Protocols can be created or modified easily.
+Consult the Eclipse Additional Information document to learn how to create or modify a protocol.
 The procedure described below is simply a suggested test process and to be used only as a guideline.

 oVEMP testing procedure